hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ```

 Below are the definitions for 3 live shares, with 5 more commented out.
-Copy and paste it to the end of `/etc/samba/smb.conf` and un-comment any shared you need to make live.
+Copy and paste it to the end of `/etc/samba/smb.conf` and un-comment any shared we need to make live.
 ```
 # DEFINE THE SHARES
 [media]